 13. Nightflyers – This is more to the “implied” end of the spectrum.
 The main guy, Royd Eris, was created for the purpose of a future romantic relationship.
-The mother (a fire/Targ protoype, who flies around in a ship made of three eggs) ends up dying, but before that, the notion of incest doesn’t go over very well and is rejected from the start as Royd never had sex with his “mother”, and he is not technically her son.
+The mother (a fire/Targaryen protoype, who flies around in a ship made of three eggs) ends up dying and second-lifing herself in to a crystalline ruby jewel, but before that, the notion of incest doesn’t go over very well and is rejected from the start as Royd never had sex with his “mother”, and he is not technically her son.

 - They had boarded starships before, all of them, but never like this.
 Most ships docked flush against the station, but the craft that Karoly d’Branin had chartered for his mission was too large, and too singular in design.
 It loomed ahead, three small eggs side-by-side, two larger spheres beneath and at right angles, the cylinder of the driveroom between, lengths of tube connecting it all.